-Figure 5 / Variation XI (first part) of Beethoven's Variations op.
-120.
+Figure 5 - Variation XI of Beethoven's Transformations op.
+120

-Sometimes it is useful to discard all apparent superficialities or at least throw away all factors we can in order to keep just the indispensable, as I've done with the sketched concepts of my students, and those of mine.
-But by doing so, we can face unexpected situations: searching for essences, we must admit the high interest of such a striking passage, surprisingly deprived here and now from any diversity of timbres, when we listen to fragments of Stravinsky's The Rite of Springs in its four-hands version.
-Of course we could try to go deeper and deeper in listening to those fragments and try to perceive internally such a rich texture with all possible details, for instance, by expanding the sound images in our mind, but when listening to the original orchestral writing of those excerpts we become fully astonished at its richness!
+Sometimes it is useful to discard all apparent superficialities or at least throw away all factors we can in order to keep just the indispensable, as I've done with the sketched concepts of my students and of mine.
+But by doing so, we can face unexpected situations: searching for essences, we must admit the high interest on such a striking passage, surprisingly deprived here and now from any diversity of timbres [sound example: a passage of the four-hands version from Stravinsky's The Rite of Springs].
+Of course we could try to go deeper and deeper in listening to that fragment and try to internally perceive with all possible details such a rich texture, for instance by expanding the sound images in our mind [sound example: time-stretching of the Stravinsky-excerpt], but when listening to the original orchestral writing of this excerpt we become fully astonished because of its richness [sound example: original orchestral version of the same passage of Stravinsky's The Rite of Springs]!

-This timbral richness of the original orchestral version was, nevertheless, sacrificed and in spite of that we did not loose our interest.
-What is it that keeps our enormous interest on that sound example in which the orchestra was drastically reduced to a four-hand piano writing?
-In this context we must remember Pierre Schaeffer's words in his Solfège de l'objet sonore when he speaks about the suprématie des hauteurs.
-We displace our insight on our star and notice now that timbre - that is, the inner constitution of sound spectra - in instrumental music was commonly related to craftsmanship, métier, artesanato, which can be defined as the meticulous elaboration of internal as well as of external appearances of sound objects in the composition.
+This timbral richness was nevertheless sacrificed and in spite of that we did not loose our interest.
+What does keep our enormous interest on that sound example in which the orchestra was drastically reduced to a four-hand piano writing?
+In this context we must remember of the words by Pierre Schaeffer in his Solfège de l'objet sonore when he spoke about the suprématie des hauteurs.
+We displace our insight on our star and notice now that the timbre, that is the inner constitution of sound spectra, was commonly related in the instrumental music with craftsmanship, métier, artesanato, which can be defined as the meticulous elaboration of internal as well as of external appearances of sound objects in the composition.

-In instrumental musical the constitutive aspect of materials - i.e. the elaboration of timbres - tends to be displaced to the craftsmanship axis of the star (so that timbres are not seen structurally, but rather as a question of métier), while we clearly notice inside the double face of materials (that is, in its structural or relational aspect) a given hierarchy going from harmony through rhythm to the lowest level of elaborations: dynamics.
+In instrumental musical the constitutive aspect of materials tends to be displaced to the craftsmanship axis of the star, while we clearly notice inside the double face of materials, that is in its structural or relational aspect, a given hierarchy going from harmony through rhythm to the lowest level of elaborations: dynamics.

-Figure 6 / Displacement of the constitutive character of materials, from the materials-axis to the craftsmanship-axis, in instrumental music.
+Figure 6 - Displacement of constitutive character of materials from the materials-axis to the craftsmanship-axis in instrumental music

-It is not by chance that musical writing, when historically born as a sonic departure of the verbal transcription and keeping the prosodic aspects of language, firstly put its emphasis on the graphical representation of pitches and rhythmic values, and only much later began to describe, even if always in a very rudimentary manner, the dynamic levels.
+Not by chance the musical writing, when historically born as a sonic departure of the verbal transcription and keeping the prosodic aspects of language, put its emphasis on the graphical representation of pitches and rhythmic values and only much later began to describe, even if always in a very rudimentary manner, the dynamic levels.